Dee Cumpie Ayers USS Arizona

 Dee Cumpie “June” Ayers Jr., Horace Van “Benjy” Wood, Allen Brady Fincher, and Harvey Linville Havins – these are the names etched in Wills Point’s memory, intertwined with the horrors of Pearl Harbor.
 Their cousin, Brooxey J. Johnston Jr., survived the catastrophic event, serving as a living testament to their sacrifice.

-Born on January 11, 1917, in nearby Kaufman County, Dee Cumpie Ayers Jr. was the son of Dee Cumpie Sr., a humble farmer, and Nannie Johnston Ayers, a dedicated homemaker.
-Tragically, the elder Ayers passed away in July 1937.
+Born on January 11, 1917, in nearby Kaufman County, Dee Cumpie Ayers Jr. was the son of Dee Cumpie Sr., a farmer, and Nannie Johnston Ayers, a homemaker.
+The elder Ayers passed away in July 1937.
 Nannie found love again in Robert Burton Wood, a widower and the father of Horace Van Wood.
 With this union, Dee Cumpie and Benjy became step-brothers.

 Education and athletics were central to the lives of these young men.
 Ayers and Wood graduated from Wills Point High School in 1935 and 1938, respectively.
 Meanwhile, their cousin Brooxey attended the same school before transferring to Rusk High School.
 Together, they were part of the formidable basketball team at the Cobb School, which clinched the 1932 Kaufman County junior championship.

 Wood enlisted next on October 12, 1940, and sadly met his end aboard the U.S.S.
 Arizona, his body, like many of his fallen comrades, never recovered.
 Ayers was the last of the trio to enlist on March 7, 1941.
-He tragically drowned in the attack, his identity confirmed on December 10 by the name on his shorts.
+He was promoted to seaman first class just days before the attack, in which he drowned.
+His identity was confirmed on December 10 by the name on his shorts.
 Ayers rests at the White Rose Cemetery in his hometown of Wills Point.

-Two other Wills Point natives, Allen Brady Fincher and Harvey Linville Havins, also met their untimely ends on the Arizona.
+Two other Wills Point natives, Allen Brady Fincher and Harvey Linville Havins, also died on the Arizona.
 Fincher had lived in Wills Point his entire life until he joined the Marines in 1940.
 Havins was born in Wills Point, moving away in the mid-’30s.

 Each sunset over White Rose Cemetery is a reminder of these local heroes’ selflessness, forever echoing the words of Abraham Lincoln – “that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion.”

 Sources: Special thanks to Terry W. Wood, a nephew of Horace Van Wood; also to Larry Turner of Wills Point, who has spent considerable time researching the local men on the Arizona.
 Mr. Turner provided a great deal of information.
-Other sources: Census, Texas death records; military headstone application.
-This profile was rewritten by “Operation 85” from researched and written material by Bobbi Jo Buel on behalf of the U.S.S.
+Other sources: Census, Texas death records; Navy enlistment records; military headstone application.
+This profile was written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.